jirka-grunt/mx2mt/README.md

 - automatic orientation of stems, beams, slurs and ties
 - guitar chords are in Czech (=German) notation: B -> H, Bb -> B
 - augmented, diminished and half diminished seventh is not supported in chords
+- wrong vertical alignment with tuplets in multiple staves

 As MusicXML is pretty complex format there definitely are plenty of unknown limitations.
 Moreover, conversion is tested only with XML exported from Mozart version 12.